Let’s build your next favorite bass.

 • High mass headstock to prevent dead spots and make you look super cool

-• Next come your tonewoods.
 Since every LEH comes with a quartersawn maple neck, it’ll be the fingerboard and body woods that shape your tone.
-The fingerboard is the foundation, so let’s start there.
+The fingerboard is what most influence a note's fundamental, so let’s start there.

 The three most common fingerboard woods are Maple, Ebony and Rosewood.